ekinfergan/Thesis_Jupyter_Final/README.md

 3. **Modeling**
     - In the `models` directory, run `classical_ml.ipynb` to apply Naive Bayes, Random Forest and SVM on the TF-IDF data.
     - Then run `rnns.ipynb` to apply LSTM and GRU on the word embeddings data.
-    - Lastly, run `bert.ipynb` to apply the BERT model.
+    - Lastly, run `bert.ipynb` to apply the BERT model. <br>
     Note: The models can also be run in Google Collab.

 4. **Results**
     - The results from the classical machine learning models and RNNs are saved into the `results` directory.
 Each model will have its own subdirectory inside the `results` directory where its specific results will be saved.

 Please note that you should have the necessary dependencies installed, and you should replace any placeholders in the code with your actual data.
-If you run into any issues or have any questions, feel free to open an issue or contact the author directly.

 ## License